eduNEXT/drydock/README.rst

 - `DRYDOCK_INIT_JOBS`: Whether run the initialization jobs or not.
 Defaults to `false`.
 - `DRYDOCK_CMS_SSO_USER`: The username of the CMS SSO user.
 Defaults to `cms`.
 - `DRYDOCK_AUTO_TLS`: Whether to use cert-manager to automatically generate TLS certificates.
-Defaults to `false`.
+Defaults to `true`.
 - `DRYDOCK_FLOWER`: Whether to deploy a flower deployment for celery.
 Defaults to `false`.
 - `DRYDOCK_INGRESS`: Whether to deploy an ingress for the LMS and CMS.
 Defaults to `false`.
 - `DRYDOCK_INGRESS_EXTRA_HOSTS`: A list of extra hosts to add to the ingress.
 Defaults to `[]`.